Pavan-0004/Library-Management-System-CSM/README.md

 # Library-Management-System-CSM
-This project is about Library management system we want to create a local hosting platform.
-It is used by Librarian it tracks about the details of the books present in the library and the students who took the book.
+This project involves creating a local hosting platform for a Library Management System.
+The system is designed to be used by librarians to track information about books in the library and the students who have borrowed them.
+The system includes modules such as List Books, Issue Book, Return Book, and Student Details, which help manage various aspects of the library's operations.
-We want to kept List_books, Issue_book, Return_book, Student_details modules.
-We use HTML,javascript.